umran/fsm/readme.md

 #### ReconcileForState(): Transitioning the state of the machine
 To transition a machine's state, we call the machine's `ReconcileForState()` method.
 This method requires two arguments and returns an error:

-1. the first argument is a string indicating the name of the state to transition to
+1. the first argument is a `string` indicating the name of the state to transition to
-2. the second argument is an `interface{}` and is passed to the state's `On` function (if it is defined)
+2. the second argument is an `interface{}` type and is passed to the state's `On` function (if it is defined)

 ````go
 err := machine.ReconcileforState("STATE_1", nil)